salsita/gitflow/docs/_subcmd-finish.rst

 -----------

   -h, --help          Show help message and exit.
-  -F, --fetch         Fetch from origin before performing local operation.
   -r, --rebase        Finish branch by rebasing first.
-  -k, --keep          Keep branch after performing finish.
   -D, --force-delete  Force delete |BRANCH| branch after finish.
+  -P, --no-push       Do not push to origin after performing finish.
+  -n, --new-review    Post a new review (do not update an existing one).